galaxyproject/iwc/workflows/genome_annotation/annotation_helixer/README.md

 Helixer requires the genome sequence to be annotated, in fasta format.

 ## Output dataset for Helixer
 Helixer produces a single output dataset: a GFF3 file.
-The GFF3 format is a standard bioinformatics format for storing genome annotations.
-Each row describes a genomic entity, with columns detailing its identifier, location, score and other attributes.

 ## Input dataset for Genome Annotation Statistics
 This software requires a GFF3 file.
 In this workflow, the output generated is Helixer.